CHARLESTON, S.C. -- Freshman Clint Hill's one out squeeze bunt in

 The Paladins benefitted from another ETSU miscue to reclaim the

-lead in the bottom half of the fourth inning when Chris Valdes, who
+lead in the bottom half of the fourth inning when Chris Valdes, who opened the

 inning with a double, came home when Buccaneer third baseman Ryan